-- a) Development on individual private services may only be considered for permitted uses on an existing lot of record, or to support development permitted within the Greenbelt Protected Countryside.
+- a) Development on private services may only be considered for permitted uses on an existing lot of record, or to support development permitted within the Greenbelt Protected Countryside.
 Any such development proposal shall be required to undertake hydrogeological and other technical studies relating to soil conditions, groundwater stability and the suitability of the area for septic tank systems and tile beds to determine their impact on the future development and existing or proposed adjacent land uses and shall be subject to the approval of the Province, or the Town. - b) Outside of Settlement Areas, individual water or sewer systems will be the primary method of servicing where site conditions are suitable for the long-term provision of such services. - c) Municipal water and wastewater services referred to in this Plan shall not be installed on any street occupied by existing residential dwellings unless as deemed appropriate by the Town.
-Where the service must be installed on that particular street in order to provide service to new development, existing residents will not be required to contribute to the cost of construction of the service until such time as they wish to connect to the same. - d) Replacements for existing wells or septic tanks will be permitted if necessary for health and/or safety purposes.
-New or expanded partial servicing may be permitted where such servicing is necessary to address failed individual on-site sewage or water services serving existing development.
+Where the service must be installed on that particular street in order to provide service to new development, existing residents will not be required to contribute to the cost of construction of the service until such time as they wish to connect to the same. - d) No new development shall be permitted on the basis of private wells or sewage systems within the Central Growth Area or the Mount Albert Greenbelt Settlement Area.
+Replacements for existing wells or septic tanks will be permitted if necessary for health and/or safety purposes.
+New or expanded partial servicing is only permitted where such servicing is necessary to address failed individual on-site sewage or water services serving existing development.